thorvg/thorvg.swift/docs/CONTRIBUTING.md

 ## Quick Start

-To build the XCFramework from source, you'll need:
+To contribute to this project, you'll need:

 - macOS with Xcode installed
-- [Meson](https://mesonbuild.com/) build system: `brew install meson`
+- [Meson](https://mesonbuild.com/) build system: `brew install meson ninja`
 - Command line tools: `xcode-select --install`

-## Building the XCFramework
+## Building for Local Development

 The project uses ThorVG's native Meson build system to create a static library, then packages it as an XCFramework for iOS and macOS: